konekto/LOSH-Reporter/reports/example/template.md

 Since OSHWA published [its API](https://certificationapi.oshwa.org/documentation), no crawling is needed anymore.
-And since LOSH is here to collect data also from other platforms, we decided to take care of regular OSHdata reports – now also including data from other platforms.
+And since LOSH is here to collect data also from other platforms, we decided to take care of regular OSH data reports – now also including data from other platforms.

 Generally,